vinay72/DjangoTesting/README.md

 # DjangoTesting
-This repo is used for personal testing purpose of static Django projects
+This repo is used for personal testing purpose of static Django projects.